 Now that we are more settled in the new house, I’m starting to turn my sights toward my homesteading dreams.
 I have a great back yard for this and I think it would be really fun to grow both potatoes and leeks.
 Of course, there are many other veggies I want to plant too, but potatoes seem to be a “no-fail” sort of crop for those with moderately green thumbs like me.
 So I’m looking forward to trying it!
 The leeks, I’m not sure about.
 But I’ll do my research as always. 🙂

-Clean Eating Potato Leek Soup
+From Scratch Potato Leek Soup Recipe

 - 6 cups chicken broth

-- 2 medium leeks, quartered and sliced
+- 2 medium leeks (quartered and sliced after a thorough cleaning)

 - 3 tbsp. olive oil